Silver Mugisha: Career

 Mugisha joined NWSC in 1994.
 In 1997, he became one of the senior engineers at the company.
 In 2013, he was appointed as managing director and chief executive officer of the company.
-Over the nearly 30 years he has been at the company, he has gained experience in water utility management, international water policy, water and sewerage research and in advisory services.
+Over the more than 30 years he has been at the company, he has gained experience in water utility management, international water policy, water and sewerage research, and advisory services.

 In an interview that he gave to ESI-Africa in 2016, Mugisha attributed his success and that of NWSC to several factors, including the prioritization of service, the customer and the welfare of the employee above profit.

 Other considerations

-Mugisha either now or in the past sits on the boards of several public and private enterprises.
+Mugisha has sat on the boards of several public and private enterprises.
 He is the current chairperson of the Uganda Business and Technical Examinations Board.
 He is the current chairperson of the Federation of Uganda Employers, elected in March 2021.
-His other responsibilities include as the first African Vice President of the International Water Association (IWA).
-He is the current President of the African Water Association (AFWA) and is the chairman of the governing council of Uganda Technical College, Bushenyi.
+His other responsibilities include as the first African vice president of the International Water Association (IWA).
+He is the former president of the African Water and Sanitation Association (AfWASA) and the chairman of the governing council of Uganda Technical College, Bushenyi.